 Surgery is an option for early-stage melanoma skin cancers, but if the cancer has advanced, additional treatment therapies are required.
 Ackerman Cancer Center patients undergoing radiation therapy for melanoma may be treated with the Elekta Linear Accelerator, a machine capable of delivering radiation to the entire tumor from multiple angles by rotating around the tumor site.
 Stereotactic radiosurgery is a precise delivery method that may be used for tumors that have spread to the brain.

-The advanced imaging and precise treatment technology available at Ackerman Cancer Center combined with the skill of experienced board-certified radiation oncologists, assures each patient will receive aggressive, personalized cancer care.
+The advanced imaging and precise treatment technology available at Ackerman Cancer Center, combined with the skill of experienced board-certified radiation oncologists, ensures each patient will receive aggressive, personalized cancer care.

 Being diagnosed with cancer raises many questions.
 Learn what to expect during cancer treatment here.

 For more information about the Ackerman Cancer Center and its available treatment options, please call 904-880-5522.